 Since the bread was a little hard, I made sure to give it a good, thorough soaking on each side.
 I heated my pans on high, used Earth Balance for coating instead of butter in between each batch, and went to town on my FT Station.
 I also sprinkled some extra cinnamon on each piece before flipping them over.
 I threw all of the finished French Toast in a big foil pan in the oven on 200* to keep it warm, and periodically drizzled agave over it to keep it moist.
 I often like to make a fruit compote topping instead of just having a bottle of syrup out.
 (Its cheaper than offering up real maple syrup, and tastier and better for you than serving up the fake imitation route.)

+For this occasion, I threw a carton of organic strawberries in the food processor with a peeled mango, some fresh ginger and rosemary and a splash of hemp milk and blended it up into a thick puree.
+I heated up two spoonfuls of earth balance in a small sauce pan on the stove and added my puree to it.
+I simmered the compote on low for over an hour, occasionally stirring in agave, cinnamon, fresh lemon, sea salt and a little maple syrup.
 In the food processor, I shredded two bags of trader joe's organic sweet potatoes.
 In a colander, I pressed all of the excess liquid out for a crispier outcome in the end..
 In a skillet I sauteed a large yellow onion, several cloves of garlic, and two of my favorite field roast vegan sausages in some olive oil...
 Once I had added in my shredded sweet potatoes to the working saute and cooked them through for about 15 minutes while adding salt, paprika, pepper, cinnamon and cayenne, I transferred it all to a big baking pan, drizzled it with agave and olive oil and stuck it in the oven at 400* to get it nice and crispy.
 I left it in the oven for about an hour until all the guests arrived and it was ready to serve up, so I gave it a good stir every 15 minutes or so, so the top didn't burn.
 Lastly I prepared my egg scramble.
 I began by sauteing another large yellow onion in some olive oil, and then adding chopped asparagus, apple, zucchini, and orange, red and yellow sweet peppers.
 I flavored the mix with sea salt, Braggs, Cumin, Curry Powder, Cayenne and black pepper.
 Once people started to arrive, I poured in the 15 eggs that I had cracked into a bowl and lightly scrambled..
 I stirred and spiced until they were fluffy and cooked through but not over-done!
 (Nothing worse than overcooked eggs!)

 I had also set out some quinoa-beet salad I had snagged from the free pile at work, and Alma brought and amazing and fresh batch of tahini sauce that made for a mind-blowing topping for the sweet potato hash and eggs!